+Assessment Type Quiz

-The quizzes will consist of problems and questions related to system modelling and control.
-In order to do well in these quizzes, students must grasp key concepts from the lecture videos, notes, textbooks, slides, and complete problems and review questions sets for the assessed topics.
+Description The quizzes will consist of problems and questions related to system modelling and control.
+In order to do well in these quizzes, students must grasp key concepts from the lecture videos, notes, textbooks, slides, and complete problems and review questions sets for the assessed topics

 Weighting 40%

-Length To be announced on Canvas.
+Length See Canvas

-Due Date To be announced via Canvas.
+Due Date See Canvas.
 Nominally weekly.

+Submission Method Online See Canvas

-Submission Method Assessment Criteria Return Method Feedback Provided To be announced via Canvas.
+Assessment Criteria Please refer to Canvas.

+Return Method Online

+Feedback Provided Online

+Opportunity to Reattempt Students WILL NOT be given the opportunity to reattempt this assessment.